ENG517/Procedure/BlanchetteW/Crafting_BW_Images.md

 ## 4. Using MonoMagic to grayscale your drawing

-While it is possible to apply a grayscale mask in Figma using the saturation slider, to convert your image itself to grayscale will require a third party plugin.
+While it is possible to apply a grayscale mask in Figma using the **saturation slider**, to convert your image itself to grayscale will require a third party plugin.
 I recommend *MonoMagic* for its easy to use interface and seamless interaction with Figma.

 1. Hover over the open in button on the [Monomagic](https://www.figma.com/community/plugin/1301603282794767236/monomagic-desaturate-frames-vectors) page.
 2. Open the plugin in the environment we've been working in.
 3. Select your image.
-  >*Note: MonoMagic runs immediately as

 ## 5. Exporting Your Image